 The website also promises a "small luxury gift, such as a scented candle, to thank customers again for their support for the brand".
 We didn't receive such a gift, but then it was a review model, so that's probably fair enough.

 In line with the market standard, you have a 100 night trial to test the Ultima out.
 During this time if you don't get on with it, Brook + Wilde will switch to a different firmness level or a different mattress for free, or refund you completely.
 There is also an old mattress recycling option, which costs £25.
 Finally, there's a 10-year guarantee, which is again in line with what most brands offer.

 - Check out two more luxury hybrids: Simba Hybrid Pro vs Eve Premium Hybrid

-Brook + Wilde Ultima mattress: price and alternatives
+Brook + Wilde Ultima mattress review: price & alternatives

 The Ultima has an RRP of £1,799 for a Double, £2,099 for a King and £2,499 for a Super King.
 There's no Single option.
 That puts it above other top-end hybrids at full price.
 2021's Simba Hybrid Luxe is in almost the same ballpark, but still quite a bit cheaper at £1,599 for a double (we think this mattress offers a similar build quality and sleep feel – although at 31cm deep it's absolutely mammoth – so it's also worth checking out).

 The model down, the Elite, is £1,199 for a double (we've crunched the numbers and that's 46.7% less).
 Also in the 'luxury' sphere but again cheaper are the Simba Hybrid Pro and Eve Premium Hybrid, which cost £1,119 and £978 respectively for a Double.